 Piazza Venezia

 Located in the heart of Rome, it is hard not to end up in Piazza Venezia at least once while visiting Rome.
-At the centre of four of Rome’s major crossroads, it is renowned for its chaotic traffic and its proximity to some of Rome’s most important attractions.
+At the center of four of Rome’s major crossroads, it is renowned for its chaotic traffic and proximity to some of Rome’s most important attractions.

-The Palazzo Venezia which served as the embassy of the Republic of Venice in Rome became the papal residence to Pope Pius IV in 1564.
+The Palazzo Venezia, which served as the embassy of the Republic of Venice in Rome, became the papal residence of Pope Pius IV in 1564.
 It is now the Museum of Medieval and Renaissance art – Museo di Palazzo.

 Piazza Venezia was also where Italian dictator Mussolini delivered his speeches to crowds of supporters in the 1920s-1940s.